Racial Justice

 In recent years, the Fund for Louisville has supported capacity building for nonprofit organizations serving Louisville’s most under-resourced and under-invested ZIP codes.
 This work taught us that more intentional action was needed to address the challenge of entrenched, growing racial inequity.

-Community Foundation Board of Directors approved that from 2021-2023, the Fund for Louisville: Racial Justice Cohort will support a group of nonprofit organizations in Louisville/Jefferson County, Kentucky that are working to change systems that result in unequal outcomes.
+Community Foundation Board of Directors approved that from 2021-2023, the Fund for Louisville: Racial Justice Cohort will support a group of nonprofit organizations in Louisville/Jefferson County, Kentucky, that are working to change systems that result in unequal outcomes.
 We are guided by these beliefs:

 1. We believe systems need to change and are directing our available funds to support systems change.